This is a case study of how we managed to boost file uploads with Amazon S3 Transfer Acceleration on one of our projects.

 The entire process of migration to the production environment took place the day of implementation.
 It was fast, easy and generally pain-free.
 All the changes were transparent to the end-users.

-Thanks to S3 Transfer Acceleration we were able to decrease the upload time significantly, so with little to no effort, we achieved a great success.
+Thanks to S3 Transfer Acceleration we were able to decrease the full upload speed and time significantly, so with little to no effort, we achieved great success in transferring faster data transfer well.

 If you too have a problem with slow uploads or need help with AWS, feel free to contact us!